Beriev A-50: A-50U

 Development work on a modernised version, the A-50U, began in 2003; state tests started on 10 September 2008, using a Russian Air Force A-50 "37 Red" as a prototype.
 It replaces analogue avionics with a new digital avionics suite, made by NPO Vega, that speeds data processing and improves signal tracking and target detection.
 Crew rest, toilet and galley facilities are also included in the upgrade.

 After completing the joint state tests, Beriev delivered the first A-50U to the Russian Air Force.
 The aircraft, "47 Red", RF-92957, was handed over at Beriev's facility in Taganrog on 31 October 2011.
 It was accepted by an aircrew serving with the 2457th Aviation Base for Combat Operation of Airborne Early Warning Aircraft (Aviabaza Boevogo Primeneniya Samolyotov Dal'nego Radiolokatsionnogo Obnaruzheniya) at Ivanovo Severny, the only base using the A-50 operationally, which operates 16 aircraft.
 The fourth A-50U, "41 Taganrog", was delivered to the Russian Aerospace Forces on 7 March 2017.
 The fifth A-50U, "45 Red", was delivered on 6 December 2018.
 Eight A-50U aircraft have been delivered As of September 2023.

 The A-50U upgrade forms the basis of the concept for Beriev A-100 AEW&C. Its configuration will be similar, but with a new Vega Premier active electronically scanned array radar.

 It was announced by Rostec that production of the A-50U would restart in 2024.
 However, it is likely that production resumption will be delayed for a few years.

+A-50EI

+The A-50EI is the designation of the export designation for the Indian Air Force.
+The AWACS variant based on the Il-76TD platform is equipped with Aviadvigatel PS-90A-76 engines, Vega-supplied data link and Israeli EL/W-2090 radar.